 5 Ways to Build Explosive Power Without Olympic Lifting and Plyo Boxes

 So your gym owner doesn’t believe in the importance of Olympic lifting or plyo boxes.
 He thinks it’s too loud or his risk manager eighty-sixed the idea.
-Don’t worry there are still great ways to build explosiveness using bodyweight and things every gym has available.
+Don’t worry, there are still great ways to build explosiveness using bodyweight and equipment every gym has available.

 The following five exercises will ignite your fast twitch muscle fibers for explosive power.
 My goal with this system was to include instinctual movements that come naturally, allowing you to apply high levels of power from the day you start.
 They are easy to learn and apply without too much thought - thinking makes you slow when you want to be explosive.